 Pat plantains dry and slice into 1/2" fries.

 Peel shallot and finely dice.Drain black beans.Core tomato and cut into 1/4" dice.Halve lime.
 Cut one half into wedges and juice remaining half.Coarsely chop cilantro (no need to stem).Cut 4-6 thin rounds of jalapeño for garnish.
 Stem, seed, remove ribs, and mince remaining jalapeño.
 Retain seeds for more spice.
 Wash hands after working with jalapeño.

 Place a large non-stick pan over high heat.
 Add 1 tsp. olive oil and corn to hot pan.
 Stir occasionally until lightly browned, 2-3 minutes.Transfer corn to a mixing bowl.
 Wipe pan clean and return to medium heat.Add 1 tsp. olive oil and plantains to hot pan.
 Cook until golden brown, 2-3 minutes per side.Remove plantains to towel-lined plate.
 Wipe pan clean and reserve.

 Return pan used to cook plantains to medium-high heat.

-In bowl with corn, stir together 2 tsp. lime juice, tomato, minced jalapeño (to taste), remaining shallot (to taste), cilantro, ¼ tsp. salt, and a pinch of pepper.
+To bowl with corn, add tomato, 2 tsp. lime juice, minced jalapeño (to taste), remaining shallot (to taste), cilantro, 1/4 tsp. salt, and a pinch of pepper.
+Stir to combine.

-Plate dish as pictured on front of card, garnishing with lime quarters and jalapeño rounds (to taste).
+Plate dish as pictured on front of card, topping rice with black beans, plantains, and corn pico de gallo.
+Garnish with jalapeño rounds (to taste) and squeeze lime wedges over to taste.
 Bon appétit!